 - The team then follows up with the student and family to provide assistance as necessary.
 It is a voluntary program that families may opt into or out of as needs or wishes change.

 THE FAMILY/STUDENT ASSISTANCE PARTNERSHIP

 The goal of a family/student assistance partnership is to encourage and support student success in school.
 As in all good partnerships, both parties have rights and responsibilities.

 The SAP team provides the family with information about observations, identifying learning barriers, connections to resources, and help with understanding options.
 It does not diagnose, treat, or refer your child for treatment.

 The family is ultimately responsible for choosing the services that best fit their situation and following through with those choices.

 Through this unique partnership, schools and families work together to encourage and support student success.

-Rob Sawicki (Assistant Principal), Michael Dorward (School Counselor), Jill Williams (Social Worker), Jason Laky (School Resource Officer), Tracy Merrill (Teacher), Delia Mitchell (Community Liaison - Center for Humanistic Change)
+Rob Sawicki (Assistant Principal), Michael Dorward (School Counselor), Jane Brennan (Teacher/Instructional Coach), Jill Williams (Social Worker), Jason Laky (School Resource Officer), Lynn Welliver (School Nurse), Delia Mitchell (Community Liaison - Center for Humanistic Change)

 The Student Service Referral Form can be filled out by parents, teachers and students.